xavdid-stripe/python-events-prototype/README.md

 ## Docs

 Cactus Corp sends "thin" events to our users, which contain minimal info but provide tools to fetch the full event data.
-The initial payload looks like this (with some variation):
+The initial payload looks like this:

 ```json
 {